alidummar/Learner-2/README.md

 ### Folder Structure

+The `src` folder is the main directory for the source code of our React application.
+It is organized into several subdirectories, each with a specific purpose:

 **assets:** This folder contains all the static files like images, fonts, and any other assets required by the project.
 These are the non-code files that your project depends on.
 We also have subfolders in this folder that conatin all the assets for a particular view.
 For example, the "Welcome View" folder contains all of the assets that correspond to the welcome screen.

 **components:** Here you'll find the reusable components of the React application.
 Each component is typically a self-contained module that can be easily integrated throughout the application.
 This might include UI elements like buttons, input fields, and others.